-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stayton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Stayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stayton are a mix of both white- and blue-collar jobs.
 Overall, Stayton is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Stayton who work in sales jobs (14.83%), management occupations (13.03%), and office and administrative support (9.88%).

 Also of interest is that Stayton has more people living here who work in computers and math than 95% of the places in the US.